antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------

-Click on the <span style="color: deepskyblue">**blue A**</span> which leads the user to an annotated KEGG map where uprelated genes are colored green and downregulated genes are colored red.
+Click on the <span style="color: deepskyblue">**blue A**</span> which leads the user to an annotated KEGG map where upregulated genes are colored green and downregulated genes are colored red.

 ---------